 All truncated references not cited and linked below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

-Writings about MASEY, Francis Edward
+Books with reference to MASEY, Francis Edward

 |Fransen, Hans.
 2004.
 The old buildings of the Cape.
 A survey of extant architecture from before c1910 in the area of Cape Town - Calvinia - Colesberg - Uitenhage.
 Johannesburg & Cape Town: Jonathan Ball Publishers. pp 129|